-One taxpayer represented approximately 55% of the Town's tax base for the 2022 tax year.
-Taxes collected from this taxpayer amounted to approximately \$4,900,000 for the fiscal year ending June 30, 2023.
-No economic development incentive payments were made to this taxpayer during the fiscal year.
-Economic development incentive payments equal to 100% of the property taxes paid will resume during the fiscal year ending June 30, 2024 and will continue to be made to this taxpayer until the year 2034.
+One taxpayer represented approximately 50% of the Town's tax base for the 2023 tax year.
+Taxes collected from this taxpayer amounted to approximately \$4,900,000 for the fiscal year ending June 30, 2024.
+Also, economic development incentive payments were made to this taxpayer in the amount of \$4,963,512 during the fiscal year ended June 30, 2024.
+Economic development incentive payments equal to 100% of the property taxes paid will continue to be made to this taxpayer until the year 2034.